Monday, November 5, 2018 / by Alyssa Rodger

 Foxhollow Farm - Join them for their annual Fall festival where they’ll be activities for all ages, including live music and face painting.

 Jack-o-lantern Spectacular - Always a fan favorite, go check out the walking trail at Iroquois park with over 5,000 uniquely carved pumpkins lighting the way.

 Haunted houses - looking for a little more of a scare?
-Check out one of Louisville’s several haunted houses, which include but are not limited ...
+Check out one of Louisville’s several haunted houses, which include but are not limited to: Baxter Avenue Morgue. ...

 Tuesday, October 9, 2018 / by Alyssa Rodger

 You ever wonder why kids these days (also known as millennials) are buying houses?
 Thanks to some.... we’ve discovered the number one reason millennials purchase real estate.
 So what is it?
 Is it when they get married?
 No. Is it because the market has been booming and they’re trying to take advantage of the low interest rates and increases in home value?
 Negative.
 What about millennials having their own children?
 Sure they are buying property because they need more space for their beautiful babies.

 So, what in the world could be the #1 reason millennials are buying real estate?
 Are you sure you’re ready for this answer?

 Millennials are the largest group of home buyers this industry has ever seen, and the reason they are making the jump from apartment or basement living is for their fur-babies.
 That’s right, their dogs.

 A survey by Harris Poll on behalf of SunTrust Bank found that 33% of millennials purchased a home so they could have. ...